zer0Kerbal/GPOSpeedFuelPump/README.md

-# Goo Pumps & Oils Speed Fuel Pump /L Unleashed
+# Goo Pumps & Oils Speed Fuel Pump

 Allows you to automatically transfer or balance fuel.